 Perched on the edge of the wild Australian outback, Mildura is an oasis on the Murray River boasting Mediterranean-style sunshine and a laid-back outdoor lifestyle.
 Hit the water on a paddleboat or sample the region's famous food and wine.
-Explore the vibrant local culture or venture out into the ancient landscapes of Mungo National Park.
+Explore the vibrant local culture around the lands of the first peoples of Millewa-Mallee, being Latji Latji and Ngintait traditional owners, or venture out into the ancient landscapes of Mungo National Park.

 Head down to Langtree Avenue, nicknamed 'Feast Street', one of Victoria's renowned dining strips.
 Sample a brew at the famous Mildura Brewery or fill up on Thai, Italian, Spanish or Modern Australian.